aadityathapa/SuperMarketSales-Analysis/README.md

 1. Clone this repository to your local machine.
 2. Set up MySQL database.
 3. Import the `Clean - SuperMarket Sales.csv` file into your database.
-4. Run the SQL queries from the `/sql/supermarket_sales_analysis.sql` file.
+4. Run the SQL queries from the `/sql/SuperMarket Sales Analysis.sql` file.

 Feel free to explore the code and contribute to improvements!